akhawaja2014/LIM2025_RTI/README.md

 This repository contains code and supplementary material for the conference paper "RTI beyond relighting: Image analysis for archaeological Oseberg textiles" presented at London Imaging Meeting 2025.

+This repository contains code for statistical and geometric analysis for Reflectance Transformation Imaging (RTI) data.

 TODO;
 1) Add Code
 2) Add LIM2025 Logo